 Crete has an incredible wealth of historical sights including the world-famous ancient Minoan Palace at Knossos and the atmospheric deserted leper colony on Spinalonga Island near Agios Nikolaos.
 As for natural beauty, besides the long, sandy beaches that dominate the coastline, you can also hike Samaria Gorge.
 It’s Europe’s longest gorge and best visited with older children who enjoy walking.

 Our children adored the food in Crete.
 Simple Greek salads, fresh bread, and perfectly cooked meats suited them to a tee.
 Crete also has lots of tourist attractions aimed at families such as water parks and aquariums.
 As it was our son’s birthday during our visit, we treated him to a day out at Dinosauria, a very exciting Dinosaur theme park for a 4-year-old!
 I would highly recommend Crete to any family looking at visiting Greece.
 I’ve been there twice and can’t wait to go back.
+Crete also makes for one of the best warm winter destinations in Europe.

 Contributed by Kirsty| Follow her on World for a Girl